-- Every company registered under the Companies Act,2013 or 1956, has to file in e- Form AOC 4 financial statements including Director's report and Annual return in e-Form MGT 7 within 60 days from the conclusion of AGM (Annual General Meeting).
+- Every company registered under the Companies Act,2013 or 1956, has to file in e- Form AOC 4 financial statements including the Director's report and Annual Return in e-Form MGT 7 within 60 days from the conclusion of AGM (Annual General Meeting).

 - Companies who have not done the Annual Compliance and fillings and their name has been published in strike-off Public Notice.

-- Director(s) Disqualified under section 164(2) of Companies Act,2013 for non-compliance of Annual filling.
+- Director(s) Disqualified under section 164(2) of the Companies Act,2013 for non-compliance of Annual filling.